 - The Philippine Eagle is also known as the Monkey-Eating Eagle or the Great Philippine Eagle.

 - Despite having the name Monkey-Eating Eagle, the Philippine Eagles favorite prey is the flying lemur.

 - The Philippine Eagle was first discovered by English explorer John Whitehead in 1896.

 - The exact population of Philippine Eagles remaining is unknown due to the extreme difficulty in performing a census of of the bird in the dense rain-forests of the Philippines.

 - Famous aviator Charles Lindbergh was so taken and fascinated by the Philippine Eagle that he traveled to the Philippines many times towards the end of his life to persuade the Philippine government to protect the species.

 With so few Philippine Eagles remaining in the wild it should come as no surprise that they are listed as critically endangered.
-With no more than 500 eagles remaining in the wild the prospects for their long-term survival are slim.
+With approximately 400 pairs remaining in the wild the prospects for their long-term survival are slim.
 The Philippines has taken measures to protect its beautiful national bird and killing a Philippine Eagle is now punishable by law with a twelve year jail sentence.